binyamin/markdown-it-external-anchor/README.md

 ### Options
 - **domain** (default: `null`) - A domain which is considered an internal link.
-    - When provided, localhost is implicit.
+    - When _domain_ is provided, localhost is implicit.
 - **class** (default: `null`) - a class name, for CSS purposes

 ## Contributing